Let’s do a quick test: list every emotion you can recall without searching anywhere or asking anyone.

 Bewilderment: A subconscious desire to frustrate ourselves, preventing us from pursuing our goals or achieving the success we crave.

 Bitterness: A feeling of deep and bitter anger and ill-will.

 Boredom: An emotional and occasionally psychological state experienced when an individual is left without anything in particular to do, is not interested in his or her surroundings, or feels that a day or period is dull or tedious.

 Brabant (coined by Douglas Adams and John Lloyd): Wanting to see how far you can push someone or to see what would happen if…

-Calmness: The mental state of peace of mind being free from agitation, excitement, disturbance, mental stress or anxiety; tranquillity; serenity.
+Calmness: The mental state of peace of mind, being free from agitation, excitement, disturbance, mental stress or anxiety; tranquility; serenity.

 Carefreeness: The cheerful feeling you have when nothing is troubling you.

 Caring: Feeling and exhibiting concern and empathy for others.